adam-krukowski/CS50/README.md

 This repository showcases my progress throughout the CS50 course.

-Each folder corresponds to a specific week, featuring challenges and projects implemented in different programming languages as I learn and grow in computer science.
+Each folder corresponds to a specific week, featuring challenges and projects implemented in different programming languages as I learned during the course.